DreamOfTheRedChamber/leetcode/README.md

 2. Consider the typical optimizing patterns below:
    1. Where the bottleneck is: "***The bottleneck of the algorithm lies in this section of code***"
    2. What the time complexity upper bound is: "***Theoretically, the best time complexity I could achieve is O(n) because I need to look through all items.***"
-   3. Whether space complexity is acceptable or not: "***Algorithms with linear space complexity is usually acceptable.***"
+   3. Whether space complexity is acceptable or not: "***algo with linear space complexity is usually acceptable.***"
    4. Repetitive computation: "***We solve a lot of repetitive problems.
 If we could cache the solutions, it will be much more efficient.***"
    5. Additional rounds of iterating input: "***We iterate through input twice.
 If we could reduce it to once, it will boost performance twice.***"
 3. Synchronize with interviewer "***The reason we could do better is XXX***."